allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

     /df:$SqlLogs `
 ```

-Many parameters of this operation were evaluated during testing on DEV and UAT environments.
+Many parameters of this operation were evaluated during testing on test environments.
 The particularly important ones are:
-- ***CommandTimeout, LongRunningCommandTimeout, DatabaseLockTimeout*** - This set of parameters ensures that the connection
+- **CommandTimeout, LongRunningCommandTimeout, DatabaseLockTimeout** - This set of
+parameters ensures that the connection
 will be maintained throughout the entire duration of the export operation (assuming that it will be long-running).
-- ***CompressionOption*** - The degree of compression of data in the output file.
+- **CompressionOption** - The degree of data compression in the output file.
 Two variants were tested:
-Fast and Maximum.
-Fast allowed us to shorten the export time by about 2 hours, while showing only slightly lower
+**FAST** and **MAXIMUM**.
+Fast allowed us to shorten the export time by about 2 hours while showing only slightly lower
 data compression (in our case, the difference was around 10%).

 ```powershell